Russia presses invasion to outskirts of Ukrainian capital | Politics

 "It was always about naked aggression, about Putin's desire for empire by any means necessary — by bullying Russia's neighbours through coercion and corruption, by changing borders by force, and, ultimately, by choosing a war without a cause," Biden said.

-Blinken said in television interviews that he was convinced that Russia was intent on overthrowing the Ukrainian government, telling CBS that Putin wants to "reconstitute the Soviet empire''.
+Blinken said in television interviews that he was convinced that Russia was intent on overthrowing the Ukrainian government, telling CBS that Putin wants to "reconstitute the Soviet empire'' and that Kyiv was already "under threat, and it could well be under siege".

 Fearing a Russian attack on the capital city, thousands of people went deep underground as night fell, jamming Kyiv's subway stations.